 Helping You Plan Ahead to Secure Your Future

 As adults, we are used to managing our own affairs.
-If you are married, you may coordinate with your spouse, but you also know that you are fully capable of doing it on your own.
+You may coordinate with a spouse, family member, or partner, but you also know that you are fully capable of doing it on your own.
 Unfortunately, you can lose the ability to manage your financial and personal affairs due to an illness, an accident, or simply as a result of the natural aging process.
-Without a plan in place, your loved ones may have to go to court to determine who has the right to manage your affairs.
-Our team of attorneys can help you plan ahead to avoid this type of situation and assign a power of attorney.
+Without a plan in place, your loved ones may have to go to court to determine who has the right to manage your affairs or make healthcare decisions for you.
+Our team of attorneys can help you plan to avoid this type of situation and nominate someone to serve as your financial agent through a general durable power of attorney or someone to serve as your patient advocates through a healthcare power of attorney.

 How Do I Choose a Power of Attorney?

 You should choose a person you trust to make sound business decisions on your behalf.
 Most people choose a spouse, family member, or a close friend for this role.
 With so many potential issues that can arise, it is important to think things through before making a decision.

 A power of attorney agreement remains in effect until you pass away unless you make a conscious choice to cancel the agreement.
 You can cancel the power of attorney agreement in writing, as long as you are mentally competent to do so.

 When Should I Contact an Attorney for Help?